bmeviauac01/softwarelab1/docs/FAQ.md

 ### "Starting your workflow"

 If you see this in GitHub Actions, the evaluation has not started yet, but GitHub knows it has a job to do.
-Wait until the evaluation begins.
+Wait until the assessment begins.

 ### You don't know what the error is

 It is not the purpose of the automated evaluation to pinpoint the error precisely.
 It is part of the software developer's job to test your solution.
 The evaluation will tell you a general direction, but it will not identify the problem.

-The error messages may come from the actual execution of your code, so it might include the database server error or the C# compiler error.
+The error messages may come from the actual execution of your code.
+It might include the database server error or the C# compiler error.
 This is the same level of feedback you would get in your environment.

 ### You don't know the GitHub name of your instructor